uds5501/atlan-lily-2/README.md

     }
 }
 ```

+# Handling multi-tenancy
+- We can deploy using K8s virtual clusters for each tenant, utilizing the common control plane and resources.
+- For AWS isolation, we can configure separate accounts for each tenant.
+- For self hosted stateful components (Arangodb for ex) we can host them separately utilizing the said clusters.

 # Flows
 These are the core systems of my solution, if required, I’ll explain certain services within the flows.